-Emergency Evacuation Backpack List – Metropolis Magazine
+Emergency Evacuation Backpack List | Metropolis Japan

 - Masks

-Protect your lungs from dust from collapsed ceilings and buildings
+Protect your lungs from dust and smoke from collapsed buildings, as well as in crowded evacuation shelters.

 - Paperwork

-Copies of all important documents such as passport, foreigner identification card, and credit card (including security code).
+Copies of all important documents such as passport, residence card, and credit card.
 Copies of prescriptions, especially for things like insulin, are also a good idea.

+Keep a spare set—at least three days to one week—to tide things over until you can get to a pharmacy.
+This should also include items for a basic first aid kit: bandages, ibuprofen, anti-bacterial wipes, etc.

 - Money

-You might remember your shoes on the way out but maybe not socks.
+At least a few coins (payphones and vending machines may still be useful during outages).
+You may also consider carrying a small amount of your home currency for emergencies.

-- Water – two liter water bottle
+- Water – water bottles

-In general, it is recommend to have two liters of water per day, so you should carry six liters per person.
+In general, it is recommended to have around three liters of water per person per day, ideally enough for at least three days.

-However, this can really add up in terms of weight and space in a small backpack.
-Consider placing other bottles around your home in case of a partial ceiling collapse or even storing some in outside areas such as a toolshed, parking area, or a special disaster box.
-You can share it with your neighbors if the time comes even if they tease you about it now.
+However, this can quickly add up in terms of weight and space in a small backpack.
+Carry what you can, and consider storing additional bottles around your home in case of a partial ceiling collapse, or in outside areas such as a toolshed, parking area or a designated disaster box.

 - Food

-Ideally, this is food that does not need to be cooked.
-Think about easy, lightweight but calorie-dense options such as hard sausages, peanuts, or energy bars.
-(Ramen packs can be eaten dry and last forever.)
-Remember to check (and replace) food items every six months.
+Choose easy, lightweight and calorie-dense options that require no preparation, such as hard sausages, peanuts, energy bars and canned food with easy-open lids.
+Instant foods like ramen can also be eaten dry if necessary.
+Remember to check and replace food items every six months.

 - Emergency foil blanket

-Note: This article was originally published on February 20, 2017 by Joan Bailey, but has been updated and rewritten for accuracy on April 21, 2026 by the Metropolis team.